 Hands-on Curriculum Led by Mass General Experts

-Student Simulation Project
+Student Simulation Program

 During their first week, students receive an initial lecture on the basics of vital signs and anesthesia and learn exactly what an anesthesiologist looks for when assessing and diagnosing a patient.
 After mastering the basics, the young practitioners put their newly acquired knowledge into action and pair up to take respiratory rates, temperatures and blood oxygen levels under the supervision of our experts.

 In their second week, basic life training modules are introduced.
 Students practice CPR and use automated external defibrillators.